matharden/matharden/README.md

-🌱 I’m currently learning GraphQL
+🌱 I’m aleays learning
+😄 Pronouns: he/him

 <!--
 **matharden/matharden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.